 The Forestry Program can help AMP member communities reduce electrical outages and increase reliability by removing tree limbs or entire trees that have the potential of contacting energized lines.
 Individual services include:

 - Tree POWER

 Be it a tornado, snow or ice storm, flood or fire, participants in this program stand ready to assist participating communities.
 Member systems desiring mutual aid need only make one phone call to AMP’s 24-hour Energy Control Center, and help will be on the way.

 Participation in the program is voluntary and is enacted by passage of an ordinance in participating member communities.

 AMP’s computerized mapping program can help member municipal electric systems maintain a more accurate inventory of their physical assets, plan system expansions and upgrades, and more easily deal with outages.

 The Training Advisory Committee was formed in an effort to increase the training that AMP provides.
 Technical training is a key ingredient in the ability of member utility personnel to achieve and maintain a high degree of reliability in customer service.
 AMP technical training focuses on giving utility personnel the knowledge and tools to improve reliability.
-Topics will include national classes like those presented by the American Public Power Association and other vendors as well as classes developed in house.
+Topics will include national classes like those presented by the APPA and other vendors as well as classes developed in house.
 Training topics vary from year to year and suggested topics are welcomed.
 Future topics include: